iluadd/Fastai/Lesson8chapter13/readme.md

 # About
-This is a group of the jupyter notebooks for practical part on the chapter 13
+These Jupyter notebooks comprise the practical exercises for Chapter 13

 *CNNplayground.ipynb* - this one is a notebook from the book plus explorations in the field of the normalization.